 Approximate values of the calibration factors are input into the instrument at the start.
 These do not need to be exact, since any error in the extension reading is unimportant, as the output has been calibrated against load required.
 However, it is important to use the same factors for all future measurements for the calibrated joint configuration.

 An appreciable amount of data has been obtained using this method (References 12.2 and 12.3) but it tends to be very specific to a certain type and size of fastener.
-If only a small number of different fasteners are involved, it may be practicable to calibrate each type of fastener for its specific required preload.
-However, if the number is large this may not be possible.
+If only a small number of different fasteners are involved, it can be practicable to calibrate each type of fastener for its specific required preload.
+However, if the number is large this is often not possible.
 It is possible to use data obtained for a limited variety of specimens to develop empirical formulae that hold true for fasteners of different dimensions, (see Reference 12.4).
 It has been found that the following relationship can be applied: